onnx/onnx/docs/OnnxReleases.md

 * Windows
   * Same as TestPyPI, use `twine upload --verbose *.whl --repository-url https://upload.pypi.org/legacy/ -u PYPI_USERNAME -p PYPI_PASSWORD` instead.
 * Linux and Mac
   * Similar to TestPyPI.
-Merge `PyPI-test` branch to main branch and create a new Release with main branch and tag to trigger Travis CI with uploading PyPI packages automatically.
+Merge `pypi-test` branch to main branch and create a new Release with main branch and tag to trigger Travis CI with uploading PyPI packages automatically.

 **Source Distribution**